 The Director's Award in Nursing is presented to one senior nursing student who exemplifies outstanding academic and professional achievement.
-The selected student will exhibit leadership in pre-professional (e.g. leadership in the Student Nurses Association; service on department or college committees; community activities) or professional activities (e.g. participation in the North Carolina Student Nurses Association, Men In Nursing Club, or other nursing specialty activities; nursing service to the community).
+The selected student will exhibit leadership in pre-professional or professional activities (e.g. leadership in a MU Nursing Student Club, membership in the National Student Nurses Association, American Association for Men In Nursing, or other nursing specialty activities; nursing service to the community).
 The student is chosen by the Program Director of Nursing with input from the nursing faculty.
 The award consists of a plaque and certificate of recognition.